 We are in the process of installing some information boards around the Trail to provide different information at each location.
 On each board there is a small section for regular up dates on the vineyard and what wildlife is about at that time.

-This is the panel just below the Flint Barns (you can see the apex of the roof at the top) – I won’t tell you where the others are, so you can come and see for yourself!
+This is just below the Flint Barns (you can see the apex of the roof at the top) – I won’t tell you where the others are, so you can come and see for yourself!